Planet

 2. White River Vision Plan: Revitalizing Our Watershed

-3. Partnership with our Soil and Water Conservation District
+3. Hamilton County Soil and Water Conservation District Partnership

-One important focus is educating the public about the dangers of invasive species and promoting the use of native plants to restore our local ecosystems.
-Invasive species destroy local habitats that are critical for the health of our soil, water and air.
-Shockingly, 83% of invasive plants that are harming Indiana’s green spaces come from our own home landscaping, so residents can make a huge difference by removing invasives from their properties.
+Shockingly, 83% of invasive plants that are harming Indiana’s green spaces come from our own home landscapes, so residents and businesses can make a huge difference by removing invasives from their properties.

 4. Supporting our Partners: Grants and Innovation